 How many Agencies/Federal employees are covered by the FEBs?

 Each FEB represents an average of 140 agencies & offices, and the size is dependent upon its geographic area of responsibility.
-Approximately 780,000 Federal employees are served by the 28 FEBs throughout the US.
+Approximately 780,000 Title 5 Federal employees (as well as a larger number of employees & contractors from the wider Federal community) are served by the 28 FEBs throughout the US.

 Who is involved in the FEB?